Westfield Bridge Club Results March 22, 2018

 Events at the Westfield Athenaeum

 The following family events are scheduled at the Westfield Athenaeum.
 All programs are free and open to the public.

 Families are invited to learn more about local history with a visit to the Edwin Smith Museum at the Westfield Athenaeum.
 Sign up at westath.org or give us a call 562-6158 x5.

 MARCH 30 at 2pm: Brain Break for Teens

 This class is designed to help teens calm and balance their bodies.
 Learn techniques to deal with stress, anxiety, and attention through the use of breath, movement, meditation, and relaxation.
 This class will be held in the Lang Auditorium at the Westfield Athenaeum.
 To register, visit westath.org or give us a call 562-6158 x5.

 Are you the parent of a toddler, teen or “in-between” who is feeling overwhelmed with morning hassles, bedtime hassles, homework hassles, foul language, fighting or whining?
 You’re not alone!

-Join other area parents for a free workshop series on March 14, 21 and 28 at Chester Elementary School to learn “positive discipline”.
+Join other area parents for a free workshop series on March 28 at Chester Elementary School to learn “positive discipline”.

 Research tells us that children are hardwired from birth to connect with others, and that children who feel a sense of connection to their community, family and school are less likely to misbehave.
 To be successful, contributing members of their community, children must learn necessary social and life skills.
 Positive Discipline is based on the understanding that discipline must be taught and that discipline also teaches.